On Nostalgia

 Some frends and I would have days where we didnt' look at the clock.
 It was there.

-I like art about people in their 20s.
+I'm drawn to art about people in their 20s.
 It's a fun time in life, when you make countless mistakes.
 You are nieve about politics, economics and relationships.
 You are often thoughtless and mean.
 There's a lot of this kind of art - people feel a lot at that age.

 Sometimes it was embarassing and clumsey.
 Sometimes it seemed so important.
 Sometimes it really was important.